matrix-org/matrix-spec-proposals/proposals/1779-open-governance.md

 Responsibilities include:
  * Helping ensure the quality of the projects' code repositories
- * Ensuring all commits are reviewed
+ * Ensuring all commits are reviewed.
- * Ensuring that all projects follow the Matrix spec
+ * Ensuring that all projects follow the Matrix spec.
- * Helping architect the implementations
+ * Helping architect the implementations.
- * Contributing code to the implementations
+ * Contributing code to the implementations.
- * Fostering contributions and engaging with contributors constructively in a way that fosters a healthy and happy community
+ * Fostering contributions and engaging with contributors constructively in a way that fosters a healthy and happy community.
- * Following the Guiding Principles and promoting them within the community
+ * Following the Guiding Principles and promoting them within the community.

 Code Core Team members must arrange their own funding for their time.

 ## Functions of the Foundation

- * Independent legal entity which acts as neutral custodian of Matrix
+ * Independent legal entity which acts as neutral custodian of Matrix.
- * Gathers donations
+ * Gathers donations.
  * Owns the core Matrix IP in an asset lock, which shall be transferred from New Vector:
-   * Owns the matrix.org domain and branding
+   * Owns the matrix.org domain and branding.
    * Owns the copyright of the reference implementations of Matrix (i.e. everything in https://github.com/matrix-org).
      By assigning copyright to the Foundation, it’s protected against New Vector ever being tempted to relicense it.
-   * Owns the IP of the website
+   * Owns the IP of the website.
-   * Owns the Matrix.org marketing swag (t-shirts, stickers, exhibition stands etc)
+   * Owns the Matrix.org marketing swag (t-shirts, stickers, exhibition stands etc).
- * Responsible for finding someone to run the Matrix.org homeserver (currently New Vector)
+ * Responsible for finding someone to run the Matrix.org homeserver (currently New Vector).
- * Publishes the spec
+ * Publishes the spec.
- * Responsible for tools and documentation that supports the spec
+ * Responsible for tools and documentation that supports the spec.
- * Responsible for ensuring reference implementations and test suite exists for the spec
+ * Responsible for ensuring reference implementations and test suite exists for the spec.
- * Publishes the website (including ensuring This Week In Matrix and similar exist to promote independent projects)
+ * Publishes the website (including ensuring This Week In Matrix and similar exist to promote independent projects).
  * Manages any future IANA-style allocations for Matrix, such as:
-   * mx:// URI scheme
+   * mx:// URI scheme.
-   * TCP port 8448
+   * TCP port 8448.
    * .well-known URIs
-* Ensures that Matrix promotion is happening (e.g. ensuring that meetups & events & community activity is supported)
+* Ensures that Matrix promotion is happening (e.g. ensuring that meetups & events & community activity is supported).

 In future:

- * contracts entities to work on Matrix if such contracts help the Foundation to fulfil its mission and obey the Guiding Principles (e.g. redistributing donations back to fund development of reference implementations or compliance kits)
+ * contracts entities to work on Matrix if such contracts help the Foundation to fulfil its mission and obey the Guiding Principles (e.g. redistributing donations back to fund development of reference implementations or compliance kits).
- * manages a "Made for Matrix" certification process? (to confirm that products are actually compatible with Matrix)
+ * manages a "Made for Matrix" certification process? (to confirm that products are actually compatible with Matrix).

 ## Timings